Azure/iot-workshop-asset-tracking/step-004-map-visualization/README.md

 In the previous step, you may have noticed that `mousemove` and `mouseout` events are calling `highlightMap` and `unhighlightMap` functions.
 Let's create them!

 When a timestamp is highlighted, all shapes on the map except those with the specified timestamp will become semi transparent.
-Additionally, a popup will appear over the shape on the map and display the timestamp, temperature and humidty information.
+Additionally, a popup will appear over the shape on the map and display the timestamp, temperature and humidity information.
 Copy the following into the onload event handler.

 Replace the following section: